miayam/miayam.github.io/_posts/2017-07-16-day14-javascript-challenge.md

 ![She is the best!](/images/she_is.jpg){:class="blog-post-image"}

 Let's start with `string`, `boolean`, and `number`.
-For good reason, I can guarantee that we can copy primitive typed values this way.
+I can guarantee that we can copy primitive typed values this way.

 {% highlight js %}